iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Never give up work.
-Work gives you meaning and purpose and life is empty without it.
+> What's the point in being smart enough to read, if everything you read makes you dumb?
 >
-> — Stephen Hawking
+> — C. Sean McGee

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->